dpc-sdp/bay-cli/README.md

 *Encrypt secrets to store in the project codebase.
 ```
-# If piping stdout from another command, use "-" as the input .
 cat /tmp/oauth.pem | bay kms encrypt \
     --project content-foo-vic-gov-au \
     --key production > /keys/production/oauth.pem.asc